Updated: Aug 4

 So what's a person to do?
 Look for reputable sources for information: The Trevor Project, PFLAG, Human Right's Campaign, Equality California, Facebook groups for friends and families of queer/trans folks, etc. If you've done research and still have questions, ask if your queer or trans friend or family member has the emotional capacity to answer your questions.
 Here's the kicker: if they say no, a huge act of allyship is to thank them for their honesty, drop it, and seek answers elsewhere.

 4. You attract more bees with honey.
-Telling a queer or trans person they're too angry or too much and will alienate people is like telling a woman to smile more (yes, it's that gross).
+Telling a queer or trans person they're too angry or too much and will alienate people is like telling a woman she should smile (yes, it's that gross).
 Sometimes we don't have time or the emotional capacity to be nice.
 Sometimes we've spent the entire day meeting basic needs: finding a safe bathroom, having to fight for someone to just use our name, we've been barred from medical care, shelter, been turned down for a job we're perfect for.
 The deck stacked against us is astounding and even more so if we're people of color.

 5. But what about my feelings?
 When doing the work of allyship, your own feelings come into play.
 What if you're working with queer or trans individuals and they ask you to be silent, but you feel you have things to say?
 What if you feelings have been hurt by an exchange, or someone's perspective on you or your beliefs?
 What if you friend or family member remembers something completely different than you do and you're heartsick about it?
 What if your child is trans or gender expansive and you are destroyed because they want to change their name/hair/clothes/